 Given that I borrowed the rifle, I didn’t use any modern .30-06 Springfield rounds.
 I know from experience that Federal American Eagle 150-grain FMJs and even some Federal 168-grain Gold Medal Match rounds will run in old Garands.
 You just have to be careful with really hot modern loads and heavy bullets.

-The gun will run anything in a pinch, but it was designed around 150-grain FMJs in the 2,850-fps range.
+The gun runs anything in a pinch, but the original design was for 150-grain FMJs in the 2,850-fps range.

 M1 Garand Testing

 I didn’t fire any groups like I normally might to measure the rifle’s accuracy, as that isn’t what it was built for.
 However, I tested all three loads by firing them at an NRA bullseye target 100 yards away with just the iron sights.

 Keeping all of my rounds in the X-ring was relatively easy once I established the right hold.
 I zeroed this particular rifle for a 6 o’clock hold at 100 yards.
 With some match ammunition, I have no doubt that my groups would be around an inch wide at 100 yards.